5 from 36 votes

 Instructions

-• Add sauce and braise the tofu for 5-6 minutes over medium heat until the sauce has reduced and thickened slightly.
+• Add the sauce and braise the tofu for 5-6 minutes over medium heat until the sauce has reduced and thickened slightly.
 Serve with steamed rice and enjoy!

 Notes